tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 {
 ```

-Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confrim changes).
+Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confirm changes).
-your code should look somwhat like this:
+your code should look somewhat like this:
 ```
                 // Nodes to connect to (IPv4 only).
                 "connectTo":